 Step 3: Install a Theme

 At this point you will be able to access the dashboard (i.e. behind-the-scenes homepage) to your blog.
-You will find this at yourdomainname.com/wp-admin and you will use the login information you entered to sign-up on Bluehost.
+You will find this at yourdomainname.com/wp-admin and you will use the login information you entered on your Bluehost sign-up.

 Now it’s time to install a theme.
 A theme is the layout of your blog and how it will look when visitors come to your site.
 It’s a mask you put on WordPress to make your blog look exactly how you want it.
 WordPress.ORG comes with thousands of free themes, some of which may work for you.
 But more often than not you’ll find a lot of the themes have been exhausted on the millions of other blogs out there and you’re looking for something that is more individualized to you.
 This is why you may decide to purchase a theme from a developer on another site.